88 Minutes: Box office

 In its opening weekend, the film grossed $7 million in 2,168 theaters in the United States and Canada, ranking fourth at the box office, averaging $3,209 per theater.
 In its second weekend, the film grossed $3.6 million and fell to number eight at the box office.
 The film grossed $17.2 million at the US and Canadian box office, and $15.4 million internationally, for a worldwide gross of $32.6 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 17 out of 100, based on 27 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B–" on a scale of A+ to F.

-The film was nominated for two Razzie Awards, Worst Actor for Al Pacino (and for Righteous Kill, also directed by Jon Avnet) and Worst Supporting Actress for Leelee Sobieski (and for In the Name of the King), but lost to Mike Myers for The Love Guru and Paris Hilton for Repo!
+The film received two nominations at the 29th Golden Raspberry Awards: Worst Actor for Al Pacino (and for Righteous Kill, also directed by Avnet) and Worst Supporting Actress for Leelee Sobieski (and for In the Name of the King), but lost to Mike Myers for The Love Guru and Paris Hilton for Repo!
 The Genetic Opera, respectively.